layilin/SP23-33852/stylesheet.md

 [pagenumber]()
 ~~~

-Include one empty line between the [page number]() and the first line of poetry.
+Notice that, in the header above, there are two empty lines between the horizontal break and the bracketed page number.
+Include one empty line between the bracketed page number and the first line of poetry.

 If you are transcribing a page that isn't poetry, use the layout: page to make sure it renders correctly.

 As a general rule, modernize typography.
 But do not modernize or correct any of Grainger's spelling (or misspelling).
-We can discuss specific instances (and see the general transcription guide section below for some specific cases).
+We can discuss specific instances (and see the general transcription guide section below for some specific cases we've already come up with rules for).

 ## Saving each page
 1. Naming convention: sc-page000.md